telerik/fiddler-everywhere-docs/get-started/capture-traffic.md

 # Capture Traffic

 Once Fiddler Everywhere is [installed]({%slug installation%}) and [configured]({%slug configuration-get-started%}), it is time to utilize one of the main features of the proxy client - web traffic capturing.
 The client logs all HTTP and HTTPS traffic between your computer and the internet.
-You can analyze and debug the incoming & outgoing traffic from virtually any application that supports a proxy (like Google Chrome, Firefox, Microsoft Teams, Outlook, etc.).
+You can analyze and debug the incoming and outgoing traffic from virtually any application that supports a proxy (like Google Chrome, Firefox, Microsoft Teams, Outlook, etc.).
 You can use the captured traffic to debug issues, find performance bottlenecks, or share it with your teammates.

 Capturing traffic with Fiddler Everywhere is as easy as executing two steps: